 (Plan of Adj., pg.
 23).
 Of course the City's Financial Projections were discussed at length in the Confirmation Opinion.
 They had to be, since demonstrating that the Plan was financially feasible was an element of the City's case.
 But that is a far cry from one line item in the Financial Projections-which were a guess 40 years into the future-being transformed into a "contract" or a promise to perform.
-The purpose of these Financial Projections were merely to show the Court, hypothetically, how the

-City's finances could progress in the future.
+The purpose of these Financial Projections were merely to show the Court, hypothetically, how the City's finances could progress in the future.
 The City is now treating them as gospel.
 If the opposite was true (and in some cases it is)-that the City fared worse under its projected financial condition-the City would not be here arguing that it should be held to the projections.
 If the City's revenues faltered one year and it could not perform as it thought it could a decade ago, the Plan would not retroactively fail the feasibility test and be unwound.

-D. Even With The Uncertainty As To Both The Pension Payment Amount And The Amortization Period, The Plan Was Found Feasible
+Even With The Uncertainty As To Both The Pension Payment Amount D. And The Amortization Period, The Plan Was Found Feasible the City planned accordingly and set aside the money.

-Perhaps the best evidence that the Plan was feasible even without an amortization period set in stone in the Plan is the fact that the City undisputedly has the money to pay the unfunded liability for Component II.
-Under the Plan, the City had ten full years to plan for this part of its financial reorganization, and to its credit, the City planned accordingly and set aside the money.
 Thus, the Plan as it is actually spelled out in the documents (with no certainty as to the amount of the pension payment after 2023 and with no amortization schedule agreed upon beforehand) was feasible as presented to this Court at plan confirmation-in part, because the Plan gave the City an entire decade to plan and budget accordingly.